jwoody02/animal_detection/README.md

 # Object detection using deep learning with OpenCV and Python
+This is my implementation of object detection using OpenCV and python.
+The model I trained is specifically trained to recognize animals.
+Hoping that some non-profit organizations can use this in the future so categorize and identify endangered species (I know a non-profit that does this for the endangered kenya giraffe and thats how I got the idea).
+Depending on CPU, takes about .5 seconds to recognize each image so non-profits could use at a rate of 120 images/minute

 OpenCV `dnn` module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.